mazwat/mazwat.github.io/uml-lm.md

 – NB.
 These Actors could be other systems!
 {: .callout .callout--info}

-• Created using terms that a layperson could understand
+- Created using terms that a layperson could understand
-• Can be used to capture and communicate User Requirements
+- Can be used to capture and communicate User Requirements
 • This is often the first diagram created for a system

 ![Use Case Diagram](images/use-case-1.svg)
-*fig.2 - Use Case Diag*
+*fig.3 - Use Case Diagram - Banking App*

 ## Tools for making UML